Nachtfeuer/pipeline/PITCHME.md

 @title[Task Variables]
 ### Task Variables
 #### Special rules:
-- either need to be separated via a tasks block or via an **env** block inbetween in same block
+- parallel: either need to be separated via a tasks block or an **env** block
 - field **variable** not available for docker(image)

 #### Example: